papimenon/docs/docs/pages/introduction.md

 :align: center
 ```

-* **Open Agent Schema Framework (OASF)**: A framework providing standardized data models and schemas for representing and validating data exchanged between agents.
+1. **Open Agent Schema Framework (OASF)**: A framework that provides standardized data models and schemas for representing and validating data exchanged between agents.
 OASF ensures data integrity and consistency across the Internet of Agents ecosystem.
 Current OASF repo can be found [here](https://github.com/agntcy/oasf), OASF schema documentation can be found [here](https://schema.oasf.agntcy.org).
-* **Agent Directory**: A centralized service that stores and manages OASF metadata about AI agents, including their capabilities, attributes, and constraints.
-This service enables agents to discover and connect with each other based on *their advertised capabilities.
+1. **Agent Directory**: A centralized service that stores and manages OASF metadata about AI agents, including their capabilities, attributes, and constraints.
+This service enables agents to discover and connect with each other based on their advertised capabilities.
-* **Decentralized Agent Identity**: A system leveraging decentralized technologies to manage and verify the identities of agents issued by any organization, ensuring secure and trustworthy interactions.
+1. **Decentralized Agent Identity**: A system that leverages decentralized technologies to manage and verify the identities of Agents issued by any organization, ensuring secure and trustworthy interactions.
-* **Agent Connect Protocol (ACP)**: A protocol defining a standard interface to invoke agents, configure them, provide input, and retrieve output.
-The current ACP spec can be found [here](https://spec.acp.agntcy.org/).
+1. **Agent Connect Protocol (ACP)**: A protocol that defines a standard interface to invoke agents, configure them, provide input, and retrieve output.
+Current ACP spec can be found [here](https://spec.acp.agntcy.org/).
-* **Multi-Agent Application Toolkit**: A set of agents and software libraries supporting seamless creation of Multi-Agent workflows.
+1. **Multi-Agent Application Toolkit**: A set of agents and software libraries that support seamless creation of Multi-Agent workflows.
-* **Agent Workflow Server**: A server leveraging the ACP to manage and execute workflows involving multiple AI agents, ensuring coordinated and efficient task execution.
+1. **Agent Workflow Server**: A server that leverages ACP to manage and executes workflows involving multiple AI agents, ensuring coordinated and efficient task execution.
-* **Agent Manifest**: A standard format describing agents, their capabilities, their dependencies, and how to deploy or consume them.
+1. **Agent Manifest**: A standard format to describes agents, their capabilities, their dependencies, and how to deploy or consume them.
 The manifest is designed to be used by ACP and the Workflow Server and stored in the Agent Directory with the corresponding OASF extensions.
-* **Agent Gateway Protocol (AGP)**: A protocol defining the standards and guidelines for secure and efficient network-level communication between AI agents.
-The AGP ensures interoperability and seamless data exchange by specifying message formats, transport mechanisms, and interaction patterns.
+1. **Agent Gateway Protocol (AGP)**: A protocol that defines the standards and guidelines for secure and efficient network-level communication between AI agents.
+AGP ensures interoperability and seamless data exchange by specifying message formats, transport mechanisms, and interaction patterns.
-* **Agent Observability**: Tools and techniques for monitoring and analyzing the behavior and performance of AI agents, providing insights into their operations and interactions.
+1. **Agent Observability**: Tools and techniques for monitoring and analyzing the behavior and performance of AI agents, providing insights into their operations and interactions.

 The following diagram shows a simplified architecture of the core components described above.